faruk-guler/LusuaL/Init/systemd-goals.md

 <pre>$ sudo systemctl disable networking.service</pre>

 Again, you have yet to see how much depth systemd gets into, so read up on it if you want to learn more.

-## Exercise

-View the unit statuses and start and stop a few services.
-What do you observe?

-## Quiz Question

-What is the command to start a service named peanut.service?

-## Quiz Answer

-sudo systemctl start peanut.service